warmwind/mdscraper/README.md

 - Process single URLs or batch process multiple URLs from a file
 - Intelligent content detection for various webpage layouts
 - Option to ignore images in the output
+- Option to ignore links in the output
 - Debug mode for troubleshooting

 ## Installation